ayerswj/ayerswj.github.io/README.md

 ayersj.github.io
 =====================

-This is my static personal website pertaining to my computer science career and anything related.
+This is my personal website pertaining to my computer science career and anything related.

+The page will be updated when possible.